CIP 59: Terrill Park

 * The turf needs be to replaced every 10-14 years (depending on use).

-* Concern over the use of crumb rubber for infill. (we are not recommending this for our field as there are other products now available)
+* Concern over the use of crumb rubber for infill.
+We are not recommending crumb rubber for our field as there are other products now available.

 Fall 2018 Update: Final design and permitting of the project continues.
 We anticipated all permits will be in place during by February 2019.
 In the FY19 Capital Improvement budget the first phase of this project was funded in the FY2020 budget.
 This may change when the FY20 budget is reviewed by City Council in May of 2019.

 February 2019: The new Park Master Plan is now fully permitted for construction (AOT, Army Corp, NHDES etc).
 As funding is approved in future City Budgets we are ready to issue RFP for project.

 September 2019: City Council accepted and funded Phase 1 of the project.
 With a Land and Water Conservation Grant of $100,000 and cash donations of up to $69,000 from the Friends of the Merrimack River Greenway Trail, the City Council agreed to fund another $178,760.
 This phase will allow the contruction of the paved Greenway Trail, relocate and build a new dog park, build a new upper parking lot and related site improvements.
 Work is anticipated to start spring 2020 and be completed by end of August 2020.
 Phase two of the project is currently listed in the FY21 CIP.

 June 2020: The Concord Parks and Recreation Department and the City of Concord held a groundbreaking ceremony on Monday, June 8, 2020 to officially kick off phase one of the project.
 Merrill Construction was selected for the project.
 Work is scheduled to begin onsite on June 2020 and continue through September 2020.
 Phase 1 of the project is just over $380,000 and is funded by: The City of Concord, Land and Water Conservation Grant, Friends of the Merrimack River Greenway Trail and Concord Rotary Club.
-Dog Park is maintained by Pope Memorial SPCA.
+The Dog Park is maintained by Pope Memorial SPCA.
 Phase 2 of the project was moved to FY23 due to concerns with the overall city budget.